snototter/viren2d/docs/source/dev-guide.rst

 Nice-to-Have
 ~~~~~~~~~~~~

-Some functional features, that I'd like to see at some time in the future:
+Some **functional features**, that I'd like to see at some time in the future:

 *  Pseudocoloring (for any/most common input data types - not only uint8)